felipe-rod123/polygon-object-detection/README.md

 #### Export Features

-- **Export Annotations**: Provide an option to export the annotations in COCO format.
+- **Export Annotations**: Provide an option to export the annotations in COCO of PNG file formats.

 ### Installation Prerequisites 🛠️